DhyanMPatel/Js-Vnnovate/JavaScript/12_Modules/intro.md

 - In Browser, we make variable at window-level
 - Module code evaluated only first time when imported
 - `import.meta` contain information about current module
-- `deffered modules` run after the HTML load
+- `deferred modules` run after the HTML load
-- `ragular modules` run before HTML load
+- `regular modules` run before HTML load
 - `async modules` run when ready, means independent from other script of HTML document

 # External scripts